Date & Time

 No registration required

-Join us on Saturday, April 22 at Boom Island Park for a fun run/walk that supports the creation of a pollinator pathway along the Mississippi River
+Join us on Saturday, April 20 at Boom Island Park for a fun run/walk that supports the creation of a pollinator pathway along the Mississippi River.
+Dogs are welcome!

 REGISTRATION opens at 7:30 am